-We are now in the final phase of the project, with finish work taking place during the spring.
-The Onset Bathhouse will come to life in time for a full slate of programs at the Onset Bay Center for summer 2020.
+The Onset Bathhouse officially opened for a full slate of programs at the Onset Bay Center for summer 2020.

 The centerpiece of Onset Bay is Wickets Island: a wooded, 4.6-acre island with 40-foot cliffs and sandy shores.
 In 2016, the Coalition permanently protected Wickets Island with funding support from the Wareham Community Preservation Fund.
 We’re currently working to restore the island to improve safety, public access, and natural habitats.

 In fall 2018, we completed the first phase of improvements, which included the removal of invasive plants, poison ivy, and the dangerous remains of a house.
 The top of the island is becoming a community picnic area with trails and seating for a one-of-a-kind view of Onset Bay.